-This month, we’re excited to introduce you to Ori Schwartz, our Quality Assurance team lead.
-Ori and his team plays an integral role in ensuring that Kaminario delivers the highest quality code to our customers.
+This month, we’ll introduce you to Ori Schwartz, our Quality Assurance team lead.
+Ori and his team play an integral part in ensuring that Kaminario delivers the highest quality code to our customers.

 I am proud to be a part of this small miracle.
 Why a miracle you ask? – Because we’re able to perform efficiently and are focused on releasing important Kaminario (both .6 and .NVMe stack) products which are the foundation of our overall success.

 Q: What motivates you to wake up and go to work every day?